Skip to main content

 These gonadotropins then act on the ovaries, stimulating the production of estrogen, progesterone, and androgens (including testosterone precursors).
 This axis is a finely tuned thermostat; when hormone levels are low, the hypothalamus and pituitary increase their output, and conversely, high levels can suppress this upstream signaling.

 When exogenous hormones are introduced, they directly influence this feedback system.
-For instance, administering testosterone to women can, at higher doses, suppress endogenous ovarian androgen production through on the HPG axis.
+For instance, administering testosterone to women can, at higher doses, suppress endogenous ovarian androgen production through negative feedback on the HPG axis.
 Therefore, the low-dose subcutaneous testosterone cypionate protocols (0.1 ∞ 0.2 ml weekly) are designed to supplement, rather than suppress, the body’s natural production, aiming to restore physiological levels without disrupting the delicate HPG equilibrium.

 Clinical studies support the efficacy of these low-dose regimens in improving libido, energy, and bone mineral density in symptomatic women without significant adverse effects.